SilviuManea/TypeScript_Tutorial/README.md

 Lesson9 - TypeScript Tutorial #9 Type Aliases
 //we can use an alias for a custom type so that we dont need to define them each time in the functions.Plus we reduce code duplication

+//Lesson10 - TypeScript Tutorial #10 - Function Signatures
+Signatures describe the general structure of a function - what data type it takes and returns.